 When to Contact a Medical Professional

-Call your health care provider if you or your child has symptoms of adrenocortical carcinoma, Cushing syndrome, or failure to grow.
+Call your provider if you or your child has symptoms of ACC, Cushing syndrome, or failure to grow.

 Allolio B, Fassnacht M. Adrenocortical carcinoma.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 107.

 National Cancer Institute.
 PDQ: adrenocortical carcinoma treatment - health professional version.
 Updated June 02, 2015.
 Cancer.gov. www.cancer.gov/types/adrenocortical/hp/adrenocortical-treatment-pdq#section/all.
 Accessed October 17, 2016.